mikojimnz/MafiaBot/README.md

 Send a PM to u/DozenIncBOT with !join.
 Subject does not matter. **A chat message is not a private message.**

-**New Additions:**

-* **All users can now kill**
-* Players will be notified if a hit is placed on them.
-* Assassins and Operatives can !digup info but it is highly unreliable compared to Analysts and Handlers
-* Analysts and Handlers have higher accuracy in using !digup command.
-* Assassins and Operatives can escape their kill if they put a hit back on the correct person
-* Burn your own teammates is now unlocked after Round 8 (Day 4)
-* !locate gives a clue of a player's role based on their location
-* !list show players who have died and are still alive.
-* !request command asks for help anonymously.

 **Tips:**

 * You do not need to make a new PM for each command.
 Simply reply to any existing PM from the bot.